silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 Before beginning the software installation, please ensure your network environment meets the following requirements.
 Proper configuration of these elements is crucial for the security, accessibility, and functionality of the application.

 ### Domain name
-Before installing {{ name_secondary }}, you'll need a domain name (such as myapp.example.com) that points to your server's IP address.
+Before installing {{ name }}, you'll need a domain name (such as myapp.example.com) that points to your server's IP address.

 #### Using .nip.io domain for testing and demos
 If you don't have a DNS-enabled domain available, you may use a .nip.io domain, which automatically resolves to your service's IP address your IP address.
 Example: https://203.0.113.10.nip.io (format is `https://<master-node-ip-address>.nip.io`).